eno-lang/enophp/README.md

 # enophp

-Experimental development for an upcoming eno implementation in PHP
+Early experimental development for an upcoming eno implementation in PHP